Gert Town, New Orleans

-In 2016, Gert Town was named one of New Orleans fastest-growing areas.
+In 2016, Gert Town was named one of New Orleans' fastest-growing areas.

 History

 The area now known as Gert Town was originally part of the Jeanne de McCarty plantation, which was purchased by the New Orleans Canal and Banking Company in the 1830s to extend the New Basin Canal.
 During this time much of the area was undeveloped and cut off from the rest of the city.
 Residential development was slow to take hold due to geographic challenges.
 For one, the early street pattern was the result of land development following the bends of the Mississippi River.
 For another, because it was a part of the swampy "Backatown" region, many streets stopped before entering the area.
 After some residential development at the end of the 19th century, the established Uptown streets running perpendicular to the river were extended into Gert Town and Mid-City.
 However, many of the streets in Gert Town remained unpaved well into the 20th century.

 Gert Town did not start to establish independence as a neighborhood until the early 1900s when streetcars began running nearby.
-The development of Gert Town was also aided by the creation of Lincoln Park, a popular recreational spot for people of color during the Jim Crow era.
+The development of Gert Town was also aided by the creation of Lincoln Park, a popular recreational spot for African Americans during the Jim Crow era.
 In the 1930s, the city widened surrounding streets such as Palmetto and North Claiborne, creating even greater access to the area.